davidmartinrius/speech-dataset-generator/README.md

 ## Notes

+### Audio enhancer argument
+You can combine --types.
+This is the audio enhancer.
+There is available "deepfilternet", "resembleai" and soon "mayavoz".

+If you pass multiples those will be executed in the order that are passed.
+In the case you pass None no audio enhancer will be used.

+The output sound of resembleai sometimes can be a little distorted.
+So, it is not always a good choise.

+By default, deepfilternet is used.

+### The audio is not always 100% used to be splitted into files

 An input audio may not be used completely.
 Here some reasons:
 - The range_times do not fit a transcripted segment.
 - The segment has music or not enough quality (MOS under 3), even when enhanced.

+### Gender detection

 The gender detection is not accurate enough when probably mixed.
 I mean there is no clear gender but maybe it reurns male.